openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 ### Group Endpoint
 While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single endpoint in Alexa.
 When using a group item, keep in mind that there can only be one specific interface capability per group.
 If you need to have more than one instance of a given capability, you should use the [building block APIs](#building-block-apis) controllers.

-Below are examples for various use cases, such as a thermostat, a stereo and a security system.
+Below are examples for various use cases, such as a thermostat, a smart bulb, a stereo and a security system.

 In openHAB a thermostat is modeled as many different items, typically there are items for setpoints (target, heat, cool), modes, and the current temperature.
 To map these items to a single endpoint in Alexa, we will add them to a group which also uses "Alexa" metadata.
 When items are Alexa-enabled, but are also a member of a group Alexa-enabled, they will be added to the group endpoint and not exposed as their own endpoints.